Overview

 This is useful if you are concerned about data integrity and want to ensure bad actors have not set up duplicate versions of your app that could possibly send invalid data (such as fake data generated by bots) to your Heap account.
 Think of this selection as an allowlist that you can control from the Heap app, without using code.

 Once this radio option is selected, a textbox will appear.
 You can input up to 100 different entries within this textbox.
-In order to add an entry, click inside the box, type the domain, subdomain, and/or pages you wish to block, and then press Enter or Comma on your keyboard.
+To add an entry, click inside the box, type the domain, subdomain, and/or pages you wish to block, and then press Enter or Comma on your keyboard.

 The entry will then display in the text box.
 Additional pages can be added by repeating this process.
 When finished, click the Save button at the bottom of the form.

-It will take between 30 seconds and 1 minute for new settings to be applied and to take effect.
+It will take between 30-60 seconds for new settings to be applied and to take effect.

 You can specify many different combinations of domains, subdomains, and/or pages within either the Blocklist or Allowlist using flexible syntax rules.